 The questions we found were mostly if it would fit a certain type of bottle and the answer was most of the time that if it is a standard size this capper will fit.

-In the reviews we read it showed that this is not as universal as advertised and like I already suspected.
+The reviews we read showed that this is not as universal as advertised and as I already suspected.

 It appeared to me that although this one is made of steel and is very sturdy there is not much difference in how it caps bottles compared to the two above that are made of plastic.

 Our opinion of the Universal bottle capper